njaard/sonnerie/README.md

 out bad objects AND modify the names of other objects:

     compact --major --gegnum 'grep -v ^bad-objects | sed "s/^old-name/new-name/"'

+The outut of the `--gegnum` command must be in sorted order.

 You can also see a preview of its output by piping your command into `| tee /dev/stderr`.